-The Barn Jacket Is Fashion's Hardest-Working Spring Coat Trend
+The Barn Jacket Is Still Fashion’s Hardest-Working Fall Coat Trend

-From Prada's new luxury version to Carhartt's rugged staple piece, it's the in-crowd's latest style fixation.
+From Prada's luxury version to Carhartt's rugged staple piece, this is the in-crowd's style fixation.

 (Image credit: Getty Images)

-Google “best barn jackets," and you’ll soon learn that they’re a great, insulated outerwear option to throw on at dawn to bail out the hay and feed the chickens—not to mention, durable enough to withstand the pruning of notoriously thorny blackberry bushes.
+Google “best barn jackets," and you’ll soon learn that they’re a great, insulated outerwear option to throw on at dawn to bail out the hay and feed the chickens—not to mention durable enough to withstand the pruning of notoriously thorny blackberry bushes.
 Outdoorsmen will refer you to the best hardworking options from Carhartt, L.L.
 Bean, or Dickies, and tell you about each brand’s pros and cons.

-Before the internet fan base, and long before social media adopted the coat as a transitional spring jacket for their capsule wardrobes, their draw was hard work and much less play.
+Before the internet fan base and long before social media adopted the coat as a transitional jacket for their capsule wardrobes, their draw was hard work and much less play.
 Designed towards the end of the 19th century in France, the original style, crafted from an ultra-durable woven moleskin fabrication, was intended as a uniform for manual laborers and farmhands.
 Around the 1890s, in the Midwestern United States, the Carhartt brand developed its calling card chore coat in Detroit, Michigan.
 In the 1930s, the signature corduroy collar was added, followed by slight tweaks to the silhouette, pocket design, and hardware.
 The jacket became widely revered by rugged workmen across all trades.

 Eva Chen wearing a cropped Carhartt barn jacket